MicrosoftDocs/windows-itpro-docs/windows/configure/provisioning-powershell.md

 - Windows 10
 - Windows 10 Mobile

-RS2 ships with Windows Provisioning PowerShell cmdlets in box.
-These cmdlets make it easy to script the following functions
+Windows 10, version 1703, ships with Windows Provisioning PowerShell cmdlets.
+These cmdlets make it easy to script the following functions.